Australia-UK FTA negotiations fact sheet

-Each country will limit any requirements for senior managers or directors of businesses to be residents of the other country, making it easier for small and medium enterprises to establish.
+Each country has limited any requirements for senior managers or directors of businesses to be residents of the other country, making it easier for small and medium enterprises to establish.
 The UK and Australia are also exploring limiting any conditions put on investors by government as far as possible, as these can discourage and distort investment and business decisions.

-Through a Most-Favoured Nation provision, we will guarantee that Australian investors’ access to the UK market will remain the best the UK offers through future FTAs.
+Through a Most-Favoured Nation provision, we have guaranteed that Australian investors' access to the UK market will remain the best the UK offers through future FTAs.

-We will also encourage UK investment and boost our COVID-19 recovery by raising the monetary threshold for UK investments requiring Foreign Investment Review Board screening, while also maintaining the important right for Australia to screen investments in the national interest and to safeguard national security.
+We have also encouraged UK investment by raising the monetary threshold for UK investments requiring Foreign Investment Review Board screening, while also maintaining the important right for Australia to screen investments in the national interest and to safeguard national security.

 By bringing in new businesses with connections in different markets, foreign investment from the UK can create more export opportunities for Australian business.
 Increased UK investment would also encourage competition and increased innovation by bringing new technologies and services to the Australian market, promoting productivity, employment and wages growth.
-Foreign investment, including from the UK, will play an important role in our post-COVID economic recovery.
+Foreign investment, including from the UK.

 Enhanced business and consumer trust in digital trade will be achieved through enforcement and compliance provisions to support the protection of consumers and personal information online, as well as the discouragement of unsolicited commercial electronic messages (spam).
 Businesses, including SMEs, will be protected from the forced transfer of their product's source code, subject to specific exceptions, supporting innovation and competition.